bemasc/svcb-dane/draft-ietf-dnsop-svcb-dane.md

 This document only specifies the use of TLSA records when all relevant DNS records (including SVCB, TLSA, and CNAME records) were resolved securely.
 If any of these resolutions were insecure (as defined in {{Section 4.3 of !RFC4035}}), the client MUST NOT rely on the TLSA record for connection security.
 However, if the client would otherwise have used an insecure plaintext transport, it MAY use an insecure resolution result to achieve opportunistic security.

 Certain protocols that can run over TLS, such as HTTP/1.0, do not confirm the name of the service after connecting.
 With DANE, these protocols are subject to an Unknown Key Share (UKS) attack, in which the client believes it is connecting to the attacker's domain, but is actually connecting to an unaffiliated victim domain {{?I-D.barnes-dane-uks-00}}.
-When using a vulnerable protocol with DANE, clients MUST NOT perform any action that modifies persistent server state.
-(HTTP/1.1 and later and encrypted DNS are not vulnerable to UKS attacks; see {{uks}}.)
+Clients SHOULD NOT use DANE with vulnerable protocols.
+(HTTP/1.1 and later and encrypted DNS are not normally vulnerable to UKS attacks, but see {{uks}} for some important exceptions.)

 # Examples